-The project currently embraces an open pit mine which supplied ore to a crushing-grinding-froth flotation plant.
+The project embraced an open pit mine which supplied ore to a crushing-grinding-froth flotation plant.
 The plant was commissioned in 2007 and designed to produce a gold and silver rich sulphide flotation concentrate for sale to a commercial smelter.
 Since early 2013 year there was a shift in operations from mining and processing ore from open pits to operating from lower grade stock already mined which impacted negatively on production levels.
-Later in 2013 the processing of low grade ore was suspended as a result of a reduction in the concentrate gold grade coupled with falling gold prices.
-Subsequently the Company completed tests with regards to continuing production on a limited scale through the processing of tailing cells filled during the earlier operation of the mine.
-However a subsequent investigation of process economics suggested that this proposed operation may best be carried out in conjunction with processing ore from the underground mine.
+Later in 2013 the processing of low grade ore was suspended.